A range of new measures aimed at supporting the NHS workforce were announced today (30 November) by Jeremy Hunt.

-The health secretary announced a number of workforce-related measures that are focused on flexible working, career progression, leadership and doctors in training.
-This reflects the increasing focus on workforce strategies and policy at the Department of Health, about which we will continue to seek and reflect your views.
+Speaking at the NHS Providers annual conference, the health secretary announced a number of workforce-related measures that focus on flexible working, career progression, leadership and doctors in training.

 - Development of a ‘skills escalator’ to progress staff through entry-level apprenticeships to a nursing degree apprenticeship.

 - A requirement that, by the end of 2017, all trusts must be meeting the best practice on e-rostering, as outlined in NHS Improvement’s best practice guide.